Soirar/test_repo/README.md

 * Go for readability.

-* Use descriptive names, avoid abbreviations.
+* Use descriptive names and avoid abbreviations.

     Don't try to save horizontal space, go for understandability.
 Use only common abbreviations.
 Don't abbreviate by deleting letters in the middle.